Go Down Swinging

 "Go Down Swinging" is a four-issue comic book storyline in The Amazing Spider-Man, first published by Marvel Comics between March and May 2018 and featuring the fictional superhero Spider-Man.
-The story overall received generally positive reviews, with critics praising the art, action, and the ending.
+The culmination of writer Dan Slott's decade-long tenure on the title, the story overall received generally positive reviews, with critics praising the art, action, and the ending.

 Plot

 Lead-up

 Following his fight with Spider-Man, Norman Osborn resolves to find a means of restoring his powers, concluding that he has only ever defeated Spider-Man when allowing himself to draw on his inner demons.

 The apparent first step in this plan occurs when Osborn manages to steal the Carnage symbiote from an abandoned S.H.I.E.L.D. storehouse while Spider-Man is occupied with the return of Scorpio.
 Osborn's efforts to control the symbiote initially backfire when he merges with it and finds himself overwhelmed by the urge to kill rather than his own prior plan to direct its power against Spider-Man specifically.

 Norman Osborn is able to convince it to let him have control in favor of trying something other than its usual mindless slaughter.